EPCCed/eidf-docs/docs/services/virtualmachines/docs.md

 ### Sudo permissions

 A project manager or PI may also grant sudo permissions to users on selected VMs.
-This must be requested in the project application - if it was not requested or the request was denied the functionality described below is not available.
+Management of sudo permissions must be requested in the project application - if it was not requested or the request was denied the functionality described below is not available.

 1. Click 'Manage' next to an existing user account in the 'Project Accounts' table on the project page
 1. Select the checkboxes in the column "Sudo" for the VMs on which this account is granted sudo permissions or uncheck to remove permissions